numbat-metrics/numbat-emitter/README.md

 emitter.metric({ name: 'heartbeat'});

 // if you don't have a reference to an emitter, you
-// can broadcast a metric to all extant emitters: process.emit('metric', { name: 'heartbeat' });
+// can broadcast a metric to a global emitter:
+Emitter.setGlobalEmitter(emitter);
+process.emit('metric', { name: 'heartbeat' });
 ```